Switzerland's Current Account Surges to 15.4 Billion CHF in November 2025

 - What are the main risks to Switzerland’s current account outlook?

-- CHFUSD – Swiss franc to US dollar currency pair, sensitive to current account shifts.
+CHFUSD – Swiss franc to US dollar, sensitive to current account shifts.

-- SIX – Swiss stock exchange index, reflects export sector performance.
+SIX – Swiss stock index, tracks export sector health.

-- BTCUSD – Bitcoin to US dollar, proxy for risk sentiment linked to macro data.
+BTCUSD – Bitcoin, reflects risk sentiment linked to macro stability.